jundalisay/sp/content/en/superphysics/principles/chapter-08.md

 This is because nodes are just bunched-up waves.
 And so they can recur just like waves do.

-## Thinking, Intuition, Learning, Memory

-Thinking is the process of integrating external idea-nodes within the mind-node.

-Intuition is the gettomg that actual integration with weak Positive aethereal energy.

-Intuition is the gettomg that actual integration with weak Positive aethereal energy.

- process of integrating external idea-nodes within the mind-node.

-{{< i s="/graphics/psych/think.jpg" a="Thinking" c="" >}}

 <!-- 1.
 React

 A crude node will react to the incoming node or wave by adjusting itself externally.
 This is seen in balls bouncing off the wall as they react to the crude contact force from that wall.